People

 Programmes Administrator

-Sarah works with the Programmes Manager to support the effective planning, delivery and management of Music Network’s programmes.
+Sarah works with the Head of Programmes to support the effective planning, delivery and management of Music Network’s programmes.

 With a particular focus on music education initiatives and audience development, Sarah’s role includes engaging and supporting musicians, promoters and other stakeholders.
 Sarah holds a MMus in vocal performance from Guildhall School of Music and Drama, a BMus(Hons) 1st class from Birmingham Conservatoire, and is currently